Directed By: Rob Bowman

 Agents Fox Mulder (Duchovney) and Dana Scully (Anderson) have been assigned anti-terrorism duty in Houston.
-There is a bomb threat at the FBI building, but Mulder decides to also inspect the adjacent federal building across the street, where coincidentally is the building where the boy’s body was examined.
+There is a bomb threat at the FBI building, but Mulder decides to also inspect the adjacent federal building across the street, which coincidentally is the building where the boy's body was examined.
 They discover the building houses a bomb in a vending machine.
-Mulder and Scully evacuate everyone but some kind of commander guy orders them to beat it as he “diffuses” the bomb.
-He must have stuck his dollar in the money feeder the wrong way, because the whole building is blown to smithereens.
+Mulder and Scully evacuate everyone but some kind of commander guy orders them to beat it as he attempts to defuse the bomb.
+He must have stuck his dollar in the money feeder the wrong way though, because the whole building is blown to smithereens.
 It looks a lot like the Okalahoma federal building after it was destroyed.

 Mulder and Scully are sent for FBI hearings for wondering into the wrong building.
 You would think it inconceivable that they would be held accountable for investigating the building, what with the saving the lives of most people in the building, but they are called to task for disobeying orders.
 Plus, the FBI needs a scapegoat about the disaster.

 So, now ensures a bold adventure across corn fields to ice patches in the Antarctic.
 Meanwhile, the world powers meet in London and keep tabs on them.
 Questions are answered but more are raised in the end.
 In some sense, they get close, but get nowhere at the same time.
 So, there really is no major payoff at the end.
-But, I will leave it at.
+But I will leave it at that.

 The movie is well acted and Fox and Anderson rightly act like they are simply in another X-Files episode.
-Like the television series, their own screen chemistry is apparent and helps propel the movie along.
-There is the right amount of “Cancer Man,” Skinner (their boss) and appearances by the Lone Gunmen Society to make it a well satisfying if you’re a fan of the series.
+Like the television series, their own screen chemistry is as strong as ever and helps propel the movie along.
+There is the right amount of “Cancer Man,” Skinner (their boss), and appearances by the Lone Gunmen Society to make it a well satisfying if you're a fan of the series.
 Secret societies are always nice too.
 But, in the end, we are no more closer to the truth, then when we started.
 So, when the movie is over, you will have enjoyed it, but make no mistake: the truth is still out there!